aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/zkid.md

 <code>max_zkid_signatures_per_txn: u16</code>
 </dt>
 <dd>
+ No transaction can have more than this many zkID signatures.
 </dd>
 <dt>
 <code>max_exp_horizon_secs: u64</code>
 </dt>
 <dd>
+ How far in the future from the JWT issued at time the EPK expiry can be set.
 </dd>
 <dt>
 <code>training_wheels_pubkey: <a href="../../aptos-stdlib/../move-stdlib/doc/option.md#0x1_option_Option">option::Option</a>&lt;<a href="../../aptos-stdlib/../move-stdlib/doc/vector.md#0x1_vector">vector</a>&lt;u8&gt;&gt;</code>
 </dt>
 <dd>
+ The training wheels PK, if training wheels are on
 </dd>
 <dt>
 <code>nonce_commitment_num_bytes: u16</code>
 </dt>
 <dd>
+ The size of the "nonce commitment (to the EPK and expiration date)" stored in the JWT's <code>nonce</code> field.
 </dd>
 <dt>
 <code>max_commited_epk_bytes: u16</code>
 </dt>
 <dd>
+ The max length of an ephemeral public key supported in our circuit (93 bytes)
 </dd>
 <dt>
 <code>max_iss_bytes: u16</code>
 </dt>
 <dd>
+ The max length of the value of the JWT's <code>iss</code> field supported in our circuit
 </dd>
 <dt>
 <code>max_extra_field_bytes: u16</code>
 </dt>
 <dd>
+ The max length of the JWT field name and value (e.g., <code>"max_age":"18"</code>) supported in our circuit
 </dd>
 <dt>
 <code>max_jwt_header_b64_bytes: u32</code>
 </dt>
 <dd>
+ The max length of the base64url-encoded JWT header in bytes supported in our circuit
 </dd>
 </dl>